How I Spent a Day in Baton Rouge, Louisiana

 Our check-in was quick, easy, and we were welcomed by the incredibly friendly staff.
 Hotel Indigo’s lobby was beautiful and King Bar and Bistro, their onsite farm-to-table restaurant, was bustling with patrons.
 I immediately liked this hotel!
 Best of all, the Hotel Indigo is pet-friendly to those with pets under 75 pounds.

-Our room was tastefully decorated with nice fabrics and a contemporary style.
+Our tastefully decorated room had gorgeous linens and fabrics with a contemporary style.
 Though the room was small, it fit our needs perfectly.
-Hardwood floors and colorful rugs were nice choices to highlight the furniture and decor.
-Our bed was comfortable and fitted with several pillows, a big plus in my book.
-The room also provided a nice view of Baton Rouge.
+Hardwood floors and colorful rugs were excellent choices to highlight the furniture and decor.
+Our bed was comfortable and equipped with several pillows, a big plus in my book.
+The room also provided a beautiful view of downtown Baton Rouge.

 Exploring Downtown Baton Rouge